Shopify/polaris/polaris.shopify.com/content/patterns/pickers/index.md

 ---
 title: Pickers
-description: Picking experiences present merchants with options to browse, find, and select from to perform an action.
-Pickers can help merchants navigate to a new page, filter an index table, or input one or more values in a form.
+description: Picker experiences help merchants browse, find, and select from multiple options.
+Use them for selecting locations, customer segments, and more.
 icon: LocationMajor
 keywords:
   - customer segments